Hair Loss Specialist for Men & Women

-“The most common types of hair loss are general thinning such as male pattern and female pattern hair loss and a diffuse shedding, which means an increase in the normal amount of falling hair’, explains Jane Mayhead MIT Consultant Trichologist .
+“The most common types of hair loss are general thinning such as male and female pattern hair loss, and diffuse shedding, which means an increase in the normal amount of falling hair.”

 Female Pattern Hair Loss